Water Alternatives

 bandeau photos

-These will include table of contents (3 times a year), calls for papers, new forum posts (forthcoming), and other occasional news.
+Readers can receive tables of contents (three times per year), calls for papers, new forum posts and other news through Facebook notifications.

 Water Alternatives is a free-access journal.
-By registering you will make sure you receive alerts each time a new issue is posted as well as calls for papers; and you will get pre-view access to papers: click here to register and join the Water Alternatives network .
+By registering you will make sure you receive alerts each time a new issue is published as well as calls for papers and occasional announcements: click here to register and join the Water Alternatives network .
 Registration takes 30 sec and is burdenless

 WaA Abstracts Word Cloud